LBC-LNBio/pyKVFinder/docs/_sources/_tutorial/index.rst.txt

 A hydropathy characterization, that maps a target hydrophobicity scale on surface points and calculate the average hydropathy, is performed on the surface points of the detected cavities.

-``pyKVFinder.hydropathy`` takes the surface points of the detected cavities, a NumPy array with residue number, chain identifier, residue name and atom name for each atom, a NumPy array with xyz coordinates and radius for each atom, a NumPy array with vertice coordinates (origin, X-axis, Y-axis, Z-axis), a collection of detection parameters (``step``, ``probe_in``) and a target hydrophobicity scale to be mapped on the surface points, and returns a tuple with a NumPy array with the hydropobicity scale mapped to the surface points in the 3D grid and a dictionary with the average hydrophobicity scale of the detected cavities and the range of the chosen hydrophobicity scale.
+``pyKVFinder.hydropathy`` takes the surface points of the detected cavities, the NumPy array with residue number, chain identifier, residue name, atom name, xyz coordinates and radius for each atom, the NumPy array with vertice coordinates (origin, X-axis, Y-axis, Z-axis), a collection of detection parameters (``step``, ``probe_in``) and a target hydrophobicity scale to be mapped on the surface points, and returns a tuple with a NumPy array with the hydropobicity scale mapped to the surface points in the 3D grid and a dictionary with the average hydrophobicity scale of the detected cavities and the range of the chosen hydrophobicity scale.

 .. code-block:: python

   >>> # Default Hydrophobicity Scale (hydropathy): 'EisenbergWeiss'
   >>> hydrophobicity_scale = 'EisenbergWeiss'
-  >>> scales, avg_hydropathy = pyKVFinder.hydropathy(surface, atominfo, xyzr, vertices, step=step, probe_in=probe_in, hydrophobicity_scale=hydrophobicity_scale, ignore_backbone=ignore_backbone)
+  >>> scales, avg_hydropathy = pyKVFinder.hydropathy(surface, atomic, vertices, step=step, probe_in=probe_in, hydrophobicity_scale=hydrophobicity_scale, ignore_backbone=ignore_backbone)
   >>> scales
   array([[[0., 0., 0., ..., 0., 0., 0.],
         [0., 0., 0., ..., 0., 0., 0.],